/ Student Life

 All final decisions are at the discretion of the Appropriations Committee.
 Decisions are made based on future projections for the organization, past spending habits, care of previously funded requests, how requested funding will help achieve the mission of the individual organization and the college, and adherence to Hope's Good Standing policy.
 All requests may be fully funded, partially funded or not funded at all.

-STUDENT WAGES
+STUDENT STIPENDS

 STUDENT TRAVEL